MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-210-National-School-Lunch-Program/subpart-C-Requirements-School-Food-Authority-Participation/section-210.14.md

 (C) In-kind contributions;

-(D) Any in-kind contributions converted to direct cash expenditures after July 1, 2011; and
+(D) Any in-kind contributions converted to direct cash expenditures; and

 (E) Per-meal reimbursements (non-Federal) specifically provided for support of programs other than the school lunch program.